httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 need to be able to respond to requests for `http` resources.
 A client is permitted to use an alternative service without acquiring the http-opportunistic resource from that service.

-A client MUST NOT use any cached copies of an http-opportunistic resource that are acquired over unauthenticated connections.
+A client MUST NOT use any cached copies of an http-opportunistic resource that was acquired (or revalidated) over an unauthenticated connection.
 To avoid potential errors, a client can request or revalidate the http-opportunistic resource before using any connection to an alternative service.

 # IANA Considerations